Lyles helps Brewers quiet Astros, get split

-Jordan Lyles scattered six hits over 6 1/3 innings as the host Milwaukee Brewers earned a split of their two-game interleague series against the Houston Astros with a 4-2 victory Tuesday.
+Jordan Lyles scattered six hits over six-plus innings as the host Milwaukee Brewers earned a split of their two-game interleague series against the Houston Astros with a 4-2 victory Tuesday.
 Lyles (10-8) improved to 5-1 with a 2.56 ERA over seven starts since joining the Brewers via a trade with Pittsburgh on July 29.
-Lyles, a 2008 first-round pick of the Astros, allowed two runs and no walks while striking out two.
+Lyles, a 2008 first-round pick of the Astros, allowed two runs over 6 1/3 innings, with two strikeouts and no walks.

 Lyles stranded runners in the first and second innings before erasing George Springer in the third by inducing a double-play grounder off the bat of Alex Bregman.
 Springer opened that frame with a single to left.
 Springer was carted off the field after the top of the fifth inning after crashing into the outfield wall while corralling a Ryan Braun fly ball.
 Springer reached for the back of his head after making the catch.